wandb/docs/docs/guides/track/log/log-models.md

 If the `'registered-model-name'` matches the name of a registered model that already exists within the Model Registry, the model will be linked to that registered model.
 If no such registered model exists, a new one will be created and the model will be the first one linked.

-For example, suppose you have an existing registered model named "Fine-Tuned Review Autocompletion" in your Model Registry (see example [here](https://wandb.ai/reviewco/registry/model?selectionPath=reviewco%2Fmodel-registry%2FFinetuned-Review-Autocompletion&view=all-models)).
-And suppose that a few model versions have already been linked to it: v0, v1, v2.
-If you call `link_model` with `registered-model-name="Fine-Tuned Review Autocompletion"`, the new model will be linked to this existing Registered Model as v4.
-If no Registered Model with this name exists, a new one will be created and the new model will be linked as v0.
+For example, suppose you have an existing registered model named "Fine-Tuned-Review-Autocompletion" in your Model Registry (see example [here](https://wandb.ai/reviewco/registry/model?selectionPath=reviewco%2Fmodel-registry%2FFinetuned-Review-Autocompletion&view=all-models)).
+And suppose that a few model versions are already linked to it: v0, v1, v2.
+If you call `link_model` with `registered-model-name="Fine-Tuned-Review-Autocompletion"`, the new model will be linked to this existing registered model as v4.
+If no registered model with this name exists, a new one will be created and the new model will be linked as v0.

 <details>

 <summary>Example: Log and link a model to the W&B Model Registry</summary>

-For example, the proceeding code snippet logs model files and links the model model to a registered model name `"Fine-Tuned Review Autocompletion"`.
+For example, the proceeding code snippet logs model files and links the model model to a registered model name `"Fine-Tuned-Review-Autocompletion"`.

 To do this, a user calls the `link_model` API.
 When they call the API, they provide a local filepath that points the content of the model (`path`) and they provide a name for the model registry (`registered_model_name`).